-- · Risk assessments are undertaken to identify all hazards and control measures · External play equipment will only be used when supervised. - $\cdot$ Daily visual inspections are carried out by a member of the Site Team. $\cdot$ equipment 5.4.
-Tree safety and grounds maintenance

-Pre-use inspections are carried out by all users
+- Risk assessments are undertaken to identify all hazards and control measures - External play equipment will only be used when supervised. - Daily visual inspections are carried out by The Site Manager - Pre-use inspections are carried out by all users

-- Equipment should be checked daily by a member of the Site Team for any apparent defects - Termly formal inspections are carried out by a member of the Site Team and recorded \ - · Annual inspection will be carried out by a suitably competent contractor [SportsSafe 0333 300 0032]. - · Records of all inspections to be kept on site. - \ Or as recommended by the installer/manufacturer of the play
+- Equipment should be checked daily by The Site Manager for any apparent defects - Termly formal inspections are carried out by The Site Manager and recorded - Annual inspection will be carried out by a suitably competent contractor Sports Safe. - Records of all inspections to be kept on site. - Or as recommended by the installer/manufacturer of the play equipment